systemd/systemd/doc-migration/source/systemd.rst

 ``$SYSTEMD_LOG_LEVEL``
 ----------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-level-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-level-body

 This can be overridden with ``--log-level=``.

 ``$SYSTEMD_LOG_COLOR``
 ----------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-color-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-color-body

 This can be overridden with ``--log-color=``.

 ``$SYSTEMD_LOG_TIME``
 ---------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-time-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-time-body

 This can be overridden with ``--log-time=``.

+.. only:: html

    .. versionadded:: 246

 ``$SYSTEMD_LOG_LOCATION``
 -------------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-location-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-location-body

 This can be overridden with ``--log-location=``.

 ``$SYSTEMD_LOG_TID``
 --------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-tid-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-tid-body

+.. only:: html

    .. versionadded:: 247

 ``$SYSTEMD_LOG_TARGET``
 -----------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-target-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-target-body

 This can be overridden with ``--log-target=``.

 ``$SYSTEMD_LOG_RATELIMIT_KMSG``
 -------------------------------

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove log-ratelimit-kmsg-body
                     :end-before: .. inclusion-end-marker-do-not-remove log-ratelimit-kmsg-body

+.. only:: html

    .. versionadded:: 254

 ``$XDG_CONFIG_HOME, $XDG_CONFIG_DIRS, $XDG_DATA_HOME, $XDG_DATA_DIRS``
 ----------------------------------------------------------------------

 The systemd user manager uses these variables in accordance to the `XDG
 Base Directory specification <https://standards.freedesktop.org/basedir-spec/basedir-spec-latest.html>`_ to find its configuration.

 ``$SYSTEMD_UNIT_PATH, $SYSTEMD_GENERATOR_PATH, $SYSTEMD_ENVIRONMENT_GENERATOR_PATH``
 ------------------------------------------------------------------------------------

 Controls where systemd looks for unit files and generators.

 These variables may contain a list of paths, separated by colons (``:``).
 When set, if the list ends with an empty component (``...:``), this list is prepended to the usual set of paths.
 Otherwise, the specified list replaces the usual set of paths.

 .. include:: ./common-variables.rst
                     :start-after: .. inclusion-marker-do-not-remove pager